asterics/AsTeRICS/Documentation/docs/plugins/actuators/EasyHomeControl.md

 ![Picture of the EasyHome sender](./img/easyhomesender.jpg "Picture of the EasyHome sender")

-Picture of the EasyHome sender

 ![Picture of the EasyHome switch](./img/funksteckschalter.jpg "Picture of the EasyHome switch")

-Picture of the EasyHome switch

 ![Picture of the EasyHome dimmer](./img/funksteckdimmer.jpg "Picture of the EasyHome dimmer")

-Picture of the EasyHome dimmer

 ## Supported OSes